Trend Following Swing Strategies

 - Market Pulse Color: Orange or Red

-- Signal Types: FP or TC (in downtrend)
+- Signal Types: FP (with TC as a secondary alert flag, in a downtrend)

-- Price Action: Series of lower highs and lower lows
+- Price Action: A series of lower highs and lower lows

 Scanner Configuration for Trend Following

-Setting up your scanner correctly is critical for finding high-probability trend-following opportunities efficiently.
-The right filter combination surfaces only stocks with established trends, strong Volatility Box signals, and favorable Market Pulse alignment.
-Pre-configuring these settings saves time during live trading hours and ensures you’re only reviewing the best setups.
+The right filter combination surfaces only stocks with an established trend, a strong VB signal, and favorable Market Pulse alignment.
+Pre-configuring these settings saves time during market hours and keeps you reviewing only the best candidates.

 Filter Settings